Catacrockers/awesome-catacrockers/Awesome-Python.md

 ## WSGI Servers

 - [gunicorn](https://gunicorn.org/) - Gunicorn 'Green Unicorn' is a Python WSGI HTTP Server for UNIX.
 It's a pre-fork worker model.
 The Gunicorn server is broadly compatible with various web frameworks, simply implemented, light on server resources, and fairly speedy.
+- [waitress](https://github.com/Pylons/waitress) - Waitress is meant to be a production-quality pure-Python WSGI server with very acceptable performance.
+It has no dependencies except ones which live in the Python standard library.